Context Scoping and Workspace Configuration for High-Quality Recommendations

 Workspace boundaries and context entries scope what Catio knows about your business.
 Saved views in Stacks scope which parts of your architecture Catio is evaluating against that knowledge.

-For large or complex architectures, create a custom, filtered view in Stacks that isolates the components relevant to the decision at hand, then tag that saved view when generating recommendations or interacting with Archie.
+For large or complex architectures, create a custom, filtered view in Stacks that isolates the components relevant to the decision at hand, then tag that saved view when generating blueprints or interacting with Archie.
 This narrows the architectural surface Catio considers without requiring you to break the workspace apart.

 Structure Context by Requirement Type